 I have been working on a series of photographs of the elephant.
 I am apprehensive about them.
 Elephants are on the endangered list and may soon face extinction unless something is done to help them.
 What a terrible loss that would be for the world.
-Only because of all for greedy people wanting their tusks and their feet.
+Only because of all greedy people wanting their tusks and their feet.
 Using photographs, like the one above, I’m able to tap into a wide audience.
 Everybody enjoys a mystery and a sense of discovery.
-The photograph causes them to linger, and then to explore the details of the photograph.
+The photograph causes them to linger, and then explore the details of the photograph.
 I catch them long enough to tell a story, which hopefully pushes them to act on behalf of the elephant.
 Your wildlife photography can also be a powerful tool for change!

 Hikers work their way across glacial ice in Svalbard, Norway.
 These were students from Longyearbyen University.
 What was their discovery?

 A Detail Nature Photograph Doesn’t Necessarily Mean A Close-up Photograph

 It’s important to understand that a detail-photograph doesn’t necessarily mean a close-up photograph.
-Using the details also means to compose in a manner that creates eye movement across the photograph.
+Using the details also means composing in a manner that creates eye movement across the photograph.
 When a viewer’s mind does not achieve an immediate answer as to what they are supposed to see, the need for discovery kicks in.
 They will begin to scan for an answer.
 When they discover that detail, their mind solves the mystery, and a delighted ‘ah-hah’ moment occurs.
 It’s a moment like this that allows me to tell a story about the worldwide loss of glacial ice: a huge problem that we should all find concerning!

 This detailed picture reveals something about the life of this lioness.
 Did you catch it?